BGMP/WorldBackups/README.md

 # WorldBackups
-A simple Windows script to copy a folder into another folder with a double-click
+A simple Windows script designed to help you backup Minecraft worlds

 ## Usage